issaramro/ClimateSmartAI/README.md

 ## 📘 Future Work

 - Integrate MLflow for live experiment tracking
-- Add user authentication & authorization
-- Expand to real-time sensor data ingestion
+- Add a chatbot fine-tuned for this field

 ---

 ## 👨‍🎓 Academic Notes

-This project was developed for educational purposes in an advanced AI systems course.
+This project was developed for educational purposes in the AI in Industry course.
 It meets all MLOps, testing, and deployment requirements and demonstrates practical business value in climate and water management.

 ---

-## 📫 Contact
+## 🙋‍♂️ Contributors

-For feedback or questions, feel free to reach out via GitHub issues or email us at your.email@example.com
+Alaa Aoun & Issar Amro